 - Download and launch MacCleaner Pro.

-- Click Language Resources.
+- Click Language files.

 - Select all unnecessary language files.

-- Click Remove and confirm the action.
+- Click Remove & Clean Up and confirm the action.

 Note that with MacCleaner Pro, you can delete other junk files like caches, installation files, mail attachments, downloads, and more.
 It is an all-in-one software solution to clean up and speed up your Mac.
-It also allows the removal of applications with their service files, finding and removing duplicate files and folders, clearing RAM, analyzing disk space usage, detecting memory-consuming applications, and more.
-MacCleaner Pro provides a free trial with unlimited features.
-Click the button below to clean out all the junk on your Mac.